sdlab-naist/website/content/en/authors/kundjanasith-thonglek/_index.md

 ---

 ## Profile
-Master student at Division of Information Science, Nara Institute of Science and Technology, Japan.
+Doctoral student at Division of Information Science, Nara Institute of Science and Technology, Japan.
 Member of Software Design and Analysis Laboratory.